-The amount of live stock is justly considered one of the most important features in agriculture, and one of primary consideration in good farming, as without it the properties of the soil could not be sustained, the expense and difficulty of introducing Guano, Nitrate of Soda, and other costly manures pressing too heavily upon the farmer in a young country.
+The amount of live stock is justly considered one of the most important features in agriculture, and one of primary consideration in good farming, as without it the properties of the soil could not be sustained, the expense and difficulty of introducing Guano, Nitrate of Soda, and other costly manures, pressing too heavily upon the farmer in a young country.
 In addition to this, stock is a source of wealth, as affording butter, cheese, wool, and other marketable produce.

 In 1851, Canada possessed 592,622 milch cows, being two to every $6\frac{1}{4}$ persons, and 46,939 more than the State of Ohio, which had in this year about an equal number of inhabitants.
-In sheep, Upper Canada had ten, and Lower Canada eight to every one hundred inhabitants, whilst the whole United States had $7\frac{1}{6}$ .
+In sheep, the proportion in the whole United States and Canada is about the same, being about 9 sheep to every 10 inhabitants.
+Upper Canada has 10 sheep to every 100 acres occupied; Lower Canada has 8, and the United States has $7\frac{17}{100}$.
 In ten years the increase in the States of the latter animals was equal to 10 per cent., and in the weight of their fleece 32 per cent.
 In Canada, for the same period, the increase in animals was 35 per cent., and in wool 64, the quality of Canadian wool being declared, at the Great Exhibition, to be nearly equal to the finest samples of German.